How Investing Is like Having a Nice Cup of Coffee

 However, if you keep an adequate proportion of your portfolio’s value in cash or fixed income assets for diversification, a market downturn may not cause the value of your portfolio to drop as dramatically as it would if it was heavy in equities.

 Over time, your coffee preferences may change due to evolving tastes or lifestyle changes.
 For example, perhaps your perfect cup of coffee includes evaporated milk and sugar (kopi si).
 However, after visiting your doctor, you’re advised to reduce your sugar intake.
 Due to this change in lifestyle, you choose to make the switch to drinking black coffee without sugar.

 Your evolving lifestyle can also change your preferences when it comes to investing — which is why it’s important to rebalance your portfolio throughout your life’s stages.
 If you’re a young professional in your early 20s, you’ll probably take more risks by stocking your investment portfolio with mostly equities and a smaller percentage of cash and fixed income assets.
 But as you hit your 40s and retirement is in your line of sight, you will most likely place greater emphasis on stability and increase the proportion of cash and fixed income assets in your portfolio.

 As you can see, coffee and investing have a few things in common.
 While these similarities may have answered some of your questions about investing, it’s understandable to want to know more about investing and how it can help you achieve your retirement goals.

-Thankfully, Income’s Advisor Connect can connect you with an advisor who can evaluate your financial situation and help you plan for the future.
+Connect with an advisor who can evaluate your financial situation and help you plan for the future today.